tauthethirtythird/io_qp2_rule_kor/readme.md

 Special mod, exclusive to 2025 Valentine's Day event, free to play for everyone for a week (includes regular version), unlocking not required

-- When sending attack (sending/cancelling both count) it will also instantly inject garbage lines on your partner's board (amount is attack/2, rounding method unknown), if your partner is already dead attacks will send to yourself
+- When attacking (sending/cancelling both count) there is a Backfire, prioritizing the partner, if already dead then it will attack yourself (parameter is Zen mode's unclear 0.5x, without warning or waiting instantaneously enter the board)
 - When one of the players dies the altitude will be temporary locked, until being revived
 - Climb Speed level is locked to a highest of 4 (normally unlimited)
 - Special fatigue process